 See related: American Express travel insurance benefits

-The Wells Fargo Propel American Express Card offers great travel insurance perks with no annual fee and no interest for a whole year – with a variable APR of 14.49%-24.99% thereafter.
+The Wells Fargo Propel American Express Card* offers great travel insurance perks with no annual fee and no interest for 12 months – with a variable APR of 14.49%-24.99% thereafter.

 The card gives you up to $1,000 in lost or damaged baggage coverage, which is more than what’s offered by most of the cards on this list – many with steep annual fees.
 Other benefits are also extremely hefty for a credit card with no annual fee: